Roger King OAM - Director

 Susan Wright - Project Officer - Boite Schools Chorus

-Susan has over 15 years experience as an Education Support Office, Choir Director and Music Administrator in primary schools in Melbourne.
+Susan has over 15 years experience as an Education Support Officer, Choir Director and Music Administrator in primary schools in Melbourne.

 Since the start of the year, Leah is sharing her time in between The Boite and Outer Urban Projects.
 Leah’s passion for music lies in community arts events, festivals and outdoor events in the world music sector including major and local festivals around Australia.